IonaShanks/EmployeeSchedule/README.md

 # EmployeeSchedule
 Backend Code challenge.

-To create a database and endpoints that enable a user to
+To create a database and endpoints that enable a user to:

   	Add update delete and get details of an employee